 1811 - 1950

 Scope and Content Note

-Old Brush Run Church is the place where Alexander Campbell preached his first sermon, March 10, 1811.
-It was later sold and moved, being made into a blacksmith shop and then in 1950 the framework was bought by Bethany College and moved to Bethany, W. Va.
+Brush Run Church is the place where Alexander Campbell preached his first sermon on March 10, 1811.
+The building was sold and moved, used a blacksmith shop, and then, in 1950, the framework was bought by Bethany College and moved to Bethany, West Virginia.

 Henry Brigman received these blocks from a friend who owned an antique business.
 His friend received them from a man who was a friend of the president of Bethany College (the final destination of the wood blocks).

 The wood blocks and the statement were bubble wrapped and placed into an acid free box.
 One of the blocks was left in its original wrapping.
 The other block and the statement were opened and re-wrapped.